Arthur Diles: Early career

+Melbourne Victory

 On 16 December 2024, Kisnorbo quit the Victory five days before the local derby against Melbourne City, leaving Diles in temporary charge.
 His debut was a 1–1 home draw with an equaliser by captain Roderick Miranda.
 On 24 January 2025, he obtained his first win in his seventh game, winning The Big Blue 2–0 over Sydney FC at Melbourne Rectangular Stadium; a week later he was hired on a permanent basis until the end of the 2025–26 season.

 Diles took Melbourne Victory to 5th in the regular season and then the grand final, having defeated premiers Auckland FC in the semi-finals.
 His team lost the final 1–0 on 31 May 2025 to Melbourne City.

+Diles signed 2010 FIFA World Cup winner Juan Mata.
+He considered the signing to be the highlight of his time at the Victory, and that he had proven wrong the critics who had pointed to Mata's previous form at Western Sydney Wanderers.

+Following a lacklustre season where Victory finished fourth in the regular season and were eliminated by Sydney FC in the elimination final, it was reported that Diles would depart the club at the expiration of his contract, with Victory opting not to offer him a new deal.
+The following day on 19 May, the club officially announced his departure.

+Cong An Ho Chi Minh City

+On 15 July 2026, Diles was hired at V.League 1 club Cong An Ho Chi Minh City in Vietnam.
+He signed a two-year contract.